The field of agronomy requires hard work. Besides challenging jobs and physical labor, there is also the fight against pests.

 Depending on the tissue’s density, nets prevent pests’ entry into greenhouses and hothouses.
 The size, of course, depends on what the farm grows.
 Not all pests attack the same type of plants- and it all affects the kind of netting.

-Nets for orchards and vineyards have the size of 17 mesh.
+Nets for orchards and vineyards have a size of 17 mesh.
 It protects the greenhouse from wasps, flies, and moths.
 That is particularly valuable with table grapes.

 Nets of 25 mesh are usually at the side opening of the greenhouse.
 This type of mesh is of the smallest size.
 That means that it will prevent the tomato moth’s penetration inside the construction.
 It is necessary to bury the net at half a meter depth.
 In that way will larvae won’t get into the production space’s interior.

-Optinet 40 mesh uses both optical and physical means of thrips control.
+Optinet 40 mesh or 32 mesh uses both optical and physical means of thrips control.
 It is an excellent solution for growing peppers.
 But it is also suitable for any other kind sensitive to thrips.
 The installation of the net goes on the sides.

-So, think about what type of protection of your plants you need before choosing which one to buy.
+So, think about what type of protection your plants need before choosing which one to buy.

 What are the benefits of having an anti-insect net?